0xflair/nft-collection-scaffold/README.md

 ## 4. Reveal metadata of the NFTs
 TODO

+# Blueprint
+To define your traits, their rarity, constraints and dependencies you need provide provide a blueprint in `blueprint.config.json`.
+You can copy a basic example from `blueprint.config.json.dist`.

+## Structure
+TODO: explain each property and supported capabilities of blueprint (settings, traits, variations, constraints).

+## Automatic Generation
+TODO: explain how to automatically generate a blueprint based on a specific convention on asset file names

 # Best Practices
 Now that you have decided to launch an NFT-based avatar collection, we'd like to share a few ideas that can help you succeed: